County Laois, Ireland

 |The Wellesley-Pole Suite - Suite||

-This magnificent suite, with its large bedroom and elegantly appointed sitting room, is situated in the center of the garden front.
+This magnificent suite, with its large bedroom and elegantly appointed sitting room, is situated in the centre of the garden front.
 The views lead out into the sheltered slopes of the Pleasure Grounds and look directly towards the sensational Cascade.

 |The Marquis De Massigny De La Pierre Room||